coderbydesign/Sabotage/README.md

-# Sabotage
+# Sabotage, the game
-Ruin your opponents Services by submitting bugs to their repos!
+Ruin your opponents' services by submitting "bugs" to their repos!
+An exploration in multiplayer gaming.